zwave-js/node-zwave-js/docs/api/node.md

 -   `NodeStatus.Asleep (1)` - Nodes that support the `WakeUp` CC and failed to respond to a message are assumed asleep.
 -   `NodeStatus.Awake (2)` - Sleeping nodes that recently sent a wake up notification are marked awake until they are sent back to sleep or fail to respond to a message.
 -   `NodeStatus.Dead (3)` - Nodes that **don't** support the `WakeUp` CC are marked dead when they fail to respond.
 Examples are plugs that have been pulled out of their socket.
 Whenever a message is received from a presumably dead node, they are marked as unknown.
+-   `NodeStatus.Alive (4)` - Nodes that **don't** support the `WakeUp` CC are considered alive while they do respond.
+Note that the status may switch from alive to awake/asleep once it is discovered that a node does support the `WakeUp` CC.

 Changes of a node's status are broadcasted using the corresponding events - see below.